Explore more calculators

 An amortization schedule is a table that shows each payment over time, including how much goes toward interest and how much reduces the principal balance.

 Yes.
-You can reduce interest by making extra payments, choosing a shorter loan term, or securing a lower interest rate.
+You can reduce total interest by making extra payments, choosing a shorter loan term, or securing a lower interest rate.

 A longer loan term lowers your monthly payment but increases total interest paid.
 A shorter term means higher payments but less total cost.

-The interest rate is the cost of borrowing, while APR includes additional fees and gives a more accurate representation of the total loan cost.
+The interest rate is the cost of borrowing, while APR includes additional fees and gives a more accurate representation of total loan cost.

 Disclaimer: The calculators on this website are provided for informational and educational purposes only.
 All results are estimates based on the values entered and do not constitute financial, investment, or trading advice.
 Always conduct your own research before making financial decisions.